-Frances specialises in the Resource Management Act (RMA), Māori law, and heritage law.
+Frances specialises in the Resource Management Act (RMA) and Māori law.

 She is a skilled advocate and has appeared for clients at Council hearings, the Environment Court, the High Court, Boards of Inquiry and the Waitangi Tribunal.

-Frances has particular expertise in the consenting of infrastructure projects and has advised the NZ Transport Agency on major roading projects throughout New Zealand.
-She also specialises in heritage law and has advised Heritage New Zealand Pouhere Taonga and other clients on heritage issues under both the RMA and heritage legislation.
+Frances has particular expertise in the consenting of infrastructure projects and has advised Waka Kotahi NZ Transport Agency on several roading projects throughout New Zealand as well as a number of other infrastructure clients on significant projects.

 Prior to joining Buddle Findlay, Frances worked as a resource management and Māori law solicitor for another leading New Zealand law firm.
 She has also worked for central government on foreshore and seabed legislation.